gijsvdbeuken/IPS3-DB02-analysis-security/README.md

 ### Main question

-How can a web application effectively implement secure routes, allowing users access only to specific pages, and what mechanisms are necessary to ensure a flexible user experience?
+How can a web application effectively implement secure routes, allowing users access only to specific pages?

 ### Sub-question 1